MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android-phase2.md

 Brokered authentication is also required for Conditional Access.
 See [Enable cross-app SSO on Android using MSAL] for more details on brokered authentication.

-This guide assumes that you are enabling brokered authentication within your application(s) following the steps at the link above, especially [Generate a redirect URI for a broker] and [Configure MSAL to use a broker] for configuration and [Verify broker integration] for testing.
+This guide assumes that you're enabling brokered authentication within your application(s) following the steps at the link above, especially [Generate a redirect URI for a broker] and [Configure MSAL to use a broker] for configuration and [Verify broker integration] for testing.

 **If you are not enabling brokered authentication in your application, pay extra attention to [Intune-specific MSAL configuration]**.

 ### Intune-specific MSAL configuration

-Intune has up to 4 settings you may need to add to your application's `AndroidManifest.xml`.
+Intune has up to four settings you may need to add to your application's `AndroidManifest.xml`.
 These settings help ensure that Intune's authentication policy can be properly enforced and prevent unnecessary authentication prompts for end users.

 These settings include: